-- People identified as close contacts of known cases can get vaccinated by their medical providers.
+- People identified as close contacts of known cases can get vaccinated by their medical providers or local health jurisdiction.
 If you don't have a provider, find one here.

 - Health care providers are working with their local health jurisdictions to secure the vaccine.